MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-connector.md

 It facilitates communication between bot and user, by relaying messages from bot to channel and from channel to bot.

-This article describes how to use the Connector via the Bot Builder SDK for .NET to exchange information between bot and user on a channel.
+This article describes how to use the Connector via the Bot Framework SDK for .NET to exchange information between bot and user on a channel.

 > [!NOTE]
 > While it is possible to construct a bot by exclusively using the techniques that are described
-> in this article, the Bot Builder SDK provides additional features like
+> in this article, the Bot Framework SDK provides additional features like
 > [dialogs](bot-builder-dotnet-dialogs.md) and [FormFlow](bot-builder-dotnet-formflow.md) that
 > can streamline the process of managing conversation flow and state and
 > make it simpler to incorporate cognitive services such as language understanding.